tanloong/neosca/README.md

 ```

 When querying parsed files,
-NeoL2SCA runs the above command and remembers how many matches
+NeoSCA runs the above command and remembers how many matches
 for each of the pre-specified Tregex patterns.

 If you have specified the `-rm` option,